Other medication & CBD

 To investigate further, larger-scale human trials will be needed.
 The UK is currently conducting research into CBD’s effects on anxiety, psychosis, and pain management in chronic diseases.

-Research into schizophrenia and rare forms epilepsy is the most advanced.
+Research into schizophrenia and rare forms of epilepsy is the most advanced.
 The majority of clinical trials currently apply to CBD-grade medical-grade CBD.
 It’s not known if commercial products have a lower concentration that can cause an effect.
 Importantly, there are no established dosage guidelines.

 However, regulators have provided some guidance on the upper limit.
 Although some studies have shown CBD can cause liver damage if taken in higher amounts, the Food Standards Authority (FSA), says the evidence isn’t conclusive.